Carrozzeria Castagna: Revival

 The company name was revived twice in the 1990s.
-In 1994, the Carrozzeria Castagna name was bought by a businessman Uberto Petra and Gioacchino Acampora, the latter an Italian automotive designer who created all of the recent projects of Castagna Milano, starting from the re-body of an Alfa Romeo SZ as an Alfa Romeo Vittoria Castagna.
+In 1994, the Carrozzeria Castagna name was bought by a businessman Uberto Petra and Gioacchino Acampora, the latter an Italian automotive designer who created all of the recent projects of Castagna Milano, starting from the re-body of an Alfa Romeo 75 3.0 V6 as an Alfa Romeo Vittoria Castagna.
 The latest works of the company include a series of customised runabout and wood-panelled cars based on Fiat 500 and Mini.

 List of cars designed by Gioacchino Acampora at Castagna Milano: